Skip to content

 func Callable[Concatenate[str, _P], str]

-function to invoke to mutate data with
+function to mutate values with

 required